AmmarMian/numerical_optimization/content/docs/practical_labs/remote_sensing.md

    - Shows abundance maps for each endmember
    - Computes and displays the evaluation metrics

-3. **Apply your unconstrained least squares solution** to the Indian Pines dataset:
+3. **Apply your unconstrained least squares solution** to the Pavia University dataset:
    - Use the mean spectra of the first 3-5 classes as endmembers
    - Compute the abundance maps
    - Evaluate the reconstruction quality